melis-cetinkaya/IDEA_Encryption_FPGA/README.md

 ### ✔ RCS1 / RCS2 / RCS2+
 - All sequential architectures synthesize and map successfully
-- RCS2+ fits comfortably in the FPGA
+- RCS2+ fits comfortably in the Xilinx Spartan-3E FPGA